 Moving forward from the first phase of our large-scale drought preparation initiative, we will continue to upgrade water infrastructure across our grounds for improving water accessibility and conservation.

 Phase 2 aims to bring water access to over 55 acres and more than 2,700 accessions on Peters Hill—the area least accessible to sources of water in the Arboretum.
 Among these organisms are the Arboretum’s ginkgo collection, nationally accredited by the Plant Collections Network and holding the greatest genetic diversity of any collection of wild collected ginkgoes in the world.
 Two other high-value collections that stand to benefit from this new system, the crabapples and hawthorns (a favorite of the Arboretum’s founder and first director, Charles Sprague Sargent), provide year-round interest and draw thousands of visitors each spring with their showy blossoms.
 Atop the Peters Hill summit, the honey locust collection includes dozens of majestic specimens, adorned in brilliant gold each October.

 Due to the varied terrain and elevation of the tract, transporting and deploying supplemental water throughout the entirety of this area will require the use of electrical booster pumps.
 Instead of utilizing expensive and unsightly above-ground structures in the historical landscape, the Arboretum will retrofit and soundproof the concrete garage of its property at 163 Walter Street to hold a new 4” water service, three-phase electrical service, and pumping station.

-We are thankful for the donors who supported the Centre Street Irrigation Project.
+We are thankful for the donors who have supported the Arboretum Drought Preparedness Initiative.
 If you are interested in supporting the Arnold Arboretum’s future sustainability initiatives, please check our Support Page.